sanjdi/Banking-App/README.md

 ## Run
 After the Node.js server is up, use any of the following methods to run the app.

-### Inputs

-It requires following input paramters for execution.
-* amount: number - Specify the starting amount
-* rate: number - Specify the annual percentage interest rate (APR), without % sign
-* term: number - Specify the investment term in months
-* compound: string - Specify the frequency that interest is paid.
-Allowed values are *MONTHLY*, *QUATERLY*, *ANNUALLY* or *AT_MATURITY*
-* yield: string - Specify the interest payment type.
-Allowed values are *RE_INVEST* or *INCOME_STREAM*

 ### Postman API Client